satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

    :align: center
    :alt:
 Figure 7.
-A visualization of the evolutionary history of a Wikipedia entry (“Evolution”) as an example of an evolving body of text (2003 computer graphics by Fernanda B. Vizgas, Martin Watt at IBM). history flow (http://www.research.ibm.com/visual/projects/history\_flow/gallery.htm) is a tool for visualizing dynamic, evolving documents and the interactions of multiple collaborating authors.
+A visualization of the evolutionary history of a Wikipedia entry (“Evolution”) as an example of an evolving body of text.
+History flow (http://www.research.ibm.com/visual/projects/history\_flow/gallery.htm) is a tool for visualizing dynamic, evolving documents and the interactions of multiple collaborating authors (by Fernanda B. Vizgas, Martin Watt at IBM, 2003)

 Relevance of code review systems